mobileLogo

 1. More Connected Devices

-By 2025, IoT devices—which link anything from domestic appliances to industrial IoT machinery—are expected to count 27 billion.
+By 2025, IoT devices—which link anything from domestic appliances to industrial IoT machinery—are expected to number 27 billion.
 Deeper integration of IoT into daily life will be made possible by this expansion, therefore changing our way of life, employment, and interaction with technology.

 2. Edge computing